michael-lazar/jetforce/README.md

 specification.
 Because Gemini is a less complex than HTTP, the CGI interface is also inherently easier and more straightforward to use.

-The main difference in this implementation is that the CGI script is expected to write the entire gemini response *verbatim* to stdout:
+The main difference in jetforce's implementation is that the CGI script is expected to write the entire gemini response *verbatim* to stdout:

 1. The status code and meta on the first line
-2. Any additional response body on subsequent lines
+2. The optional response body on subsequent lines

-Unlike HTTP's CGI, there are no request/response headers or other special fields to perform actions like redirects.
+Unlike CGI v1.1, there are no headers or other special values that the script can respond with.

+Some of the HTTP-specific environment variables like ``REQUEST_METHOD`` are not used, because they don't make sense in the context of a Gemini request.

 ## License